 A Christian voice is a Christian articulating a Christian perspective on issues.

 It is not enough to have a Christian perspective, but one needs to articulate it.
-The Scottish National Party measures everything in terms of Scotland, the feminists in terms of gender, the homosexuals in terms of sexuality, the Greens in terms of the environment and the Labour Party in terms of employment and the employee.
+The Scottish National Party measures everything in terms of Scotland, the feminists in terms of gender, the homosexuals in terms of sexuality, the Greens in terms of the environment, the Labour Party in terms of employment and the employee and the Conservative Party in terms of taxation and the economy.
 It is time to have Christians in public life and in politics who will measure and speak about things in terms of Christianity.

 There are many Christians speaking about issues from a secular perspective.
 Such Christians in politics and public life avoid the Christian perspective and argue their case on secular principles alone.
 Possibly they believe that only this carries traction with secular society.
 This is a mistake and ensures that secularism remains unchallenged by the Christian worldview.

 Only Peter Hitchens and Jordan Peterson are prominent in challenging this secular perspective, and neither of them is a politician.
-They are opinion-makers and have a following, but we need all Christians to learn and develop to speak as Christians.
+They are opinion-makers and have a following, but all Christians need to learn to speak as Christians.
 Young Christians need role models in public life, not the retreat in the face of secularism that they are so used to witnessing.

 ‘The law of God is holy, just and good’ Rom 7:12.
 It is the role of Christians in public life to demonstrate that it is good as well as holy and just.

 We do not need religion in politics.
 We have it already and it does not work.
 Most of it is false religion.

 We need more Christians in politics.
 We have them already but they have not been effective.